thisisnic/Shiny_reference_semantics_example/README.md

 # Shiny `reactiveValues` Reference Semantics

 In Shiny, `reactiveValues()` can be used to create a list-like reactive object.
-However, this list has special properties.
+However, this object has special properties.

 Normally in R, scoping rules mean that when you pass an object into a function as a parameter, __copy-on-modify__ semantics are used.
 In other words, a copy of